 A guide to eating well, maintaining a balanced diet and staying healthy!

 We all want to feel our best, both inside and out, and by maintaining a balanced diet we can do just that.
 Our bodies need the right nutrients each day to help maintain our energy levels and keep us active and healthy.
-According to the NHS most people in the UK are consuming too many calories and they’re not eating enough fruit, vegetables, oily fish or fiber.
+According to the NHS, most people in the UK are consuming too many calories and they’re not eating enough fruit, vegetables, oily fish or fibre.

 With a balanced and healthy diet, men should consume around 2,500kcals per day to maintain their weight, whereas women need around 2,000kcals per day.

 Healthy habits, from eating well to exercising, can have a great impact on our overall health and mood.
 Maintaining a healthy lifestyle can help us control our weight, improve our mood, increase our energy and help boost our immune system.

 What is a balanced diet?